LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning

 Finally, we analyze the effect of using different data sources for the pre-training phase.
 Specifically, we select 558K samples from three different sources for image-caption pairs: (i) samples directly derived from the LAION dataset, (ii) samples from Recap-DataComp-1B~\cite{li2024if} where captions are generated by an MLLM and provide a dense description of the scene, and (iii) a balanced combination of the first two configurations (\ie, LAION+Recap).
 Table~\ref{tab:diff_dataset} compares these three new datasets against the original LLaVA pre-training recipe (\ie, LLaVA Pre-Train LCS), consisting of a mixture of image-caption pairs from LAION~\cite{schuhmann2022laion}, CC3M~\cite{changpinyo2021conceptual}, and SBU~\cite{ordonez2011im2text}.

-Interestingly, the results highlight that \ours-3.8B never records the highest score when using the original mixture.
+Interestingly, \ours-3.8B never achieves the top score with the original mixture.
 Conversely, exclusively training on LAION stands out as the winning choice in 8 out of 13 benchmarks.
-A possible explanation for that is that LAION consists of noisy image-text pairs collected from the web, that closely resemble the nature of the training data used by the SigLIP2 visual encoder that powers \ours-3.8B.
-LLaVA-MORE-9B demonstrates greater robustness to variations in the pre-training dataset, with the highest score being more spread across the different configurations.
-Curiously, Recap samples enhance the Chinese fluency of \ours-9B, leading to the best score of 69.4 on MMB-Cn, and generally improve the results on other MLLM benchmarks.
+This may be because LAION’s noisy web-sourced pairs closely resemble the nature of the training data used by the SigLIP2 visual encoder behind \ours-3.8B.
+In contrast, LLaVA-MORE-9B shows more robust performance across the different configurations.
+Notably, adding Recap samples boosts \ours-9B’s Chinese fluency, leading to the best score of 69.4 on MMB-Cn and improving other MLLM results.

 \begin{idea_5}